dustsigns/lecture-demos/readme.md

 License
 -------

-These demonstrations and their documentation are provided under the [3-Clause BCD License](LICENSE).
+These demonstrations and their documentation are provided under the [3-Clause BSD License](LICENSE).
 If you use any part of them, please provide appropriate attribution.
 For details, see the [`LICENSE`](LICENSE) file. *Note: All data in the `testdata` folder is provided for convenience only and is licensed by third parties.*